awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-guardduty-threatintelset.md

 ### Declare a ThreatIntelSet Resource<a name="aws-resource-guardduty-threatintelset--examples--Declare_a_ThreatIntelSet_Resource"></a>

-The following example shows how to declare a GuardDuty `ThreatIntelSet` resource:
+The following example shows how to declare a `ThreatIntelSet` resource:

 #### JSON<a name="aws-resource-guardduty-threatintelset--examples--Declare_a_ThreatIntelSet_Resource--json"></a>